© 2007 Ian

 Singin’ In The Rain is brilliantly constructed.
 Consider its structure and patterns of repetition:

 It begins with an abstract pre-title sequence presaging the celebrated hyper-reality of The Broadway Melody.
 After the titles we arrive at the premiere of The Royal Rascal, while our film ends at a premiere (with a sneak preview sitting right in the middle).
-The film opens with the slicker-strut, and ends with, first, the film’s climax (where “Singin’ In The Rain” is performed), then concludes with a billboard announcing ‘Singin’ In The Rain’ as the title for a new Monumental Picture.
+The film opens with the slicker-strut, and ends with, first, the film’s climax (where “Singin’ In The Rain” is performed before the movie crowd), then the billboard announcing ‘Singin’ In The Rain’ as the title for a new Monumental Picture.
 (And just as the love story angle and movie business angle were synthesized in the climax, Don and Kathy’s personal partnership now doubles as a business partnership.)
 Of course, Gene Kelly’s iconic performance of “Singin’ In The Rain” concludes our film’s second act.

 Consider the sequencing of the songs amongst the leads.
 “Make ‘Em Laugh” is just Cosmo; “You Were Meant For Me” is Don (with Kathy watching); “Moses Supposes” is Cosmo and Don; “Good Morning” is Cosmo, Don, and Kathy; then after “Singin’ In The Rain” comes “I Would, Would You” by Kathy (with Don taking a turn watching).
 Additionally, we have the progression from Cosmo and Don’s formative years montage (all realistic) to the montage compressing Hollywood’s conversion to sound (realistic and abstract, leading to a concrete “Beautiful Girl” number) to The Broadway Melody (all abstract, to be made concrete in The Dancing Cavalier).
 That’s some kind of symmetry.